GDG-Dusseldorf/gdg-dusseldorf.github.io/README.md

+# GDG Düsseldorf Website

+This is the source of http://www.gdg-dus.de.

-# Project Zeppelin / GDG DevFest 2014 site template
+It is based on Project Zeppelin a GDG DevFest 2014 site template.

 ### About
 Project Zeppelin allows you to setup awesome GDG DevFest site in 5 minutes.